About the Project

 No Longer the End of the Trail

 You and your fellow supporters helped connect the Tri-Valley’s trails, increasing recreational opportunities and wildlife corridors while solidifying our lovely community as a destination—come for the wine, stay for the trails!
-We call it the Valley Trail Connections program and, thanks to our partners and supporters like you, we have finished our first-priority connection in Sycamore Grove Park.
+We call it the Valley Trail Connections program and thanks to our partners and supporters like you, we have finished our connection in Sycamore Grove Park.

 Nearly 25,000 acres of open space will be linked together through five parks—Sycamore Grove Park, Del Valle Regional Park, Ohlone Regional Wilderness, Sunol Regional Wilderness, and Mission Peak Regional Preserve.

 By connecting a dead-end trail in Sycamore Grove Park, one of our easiest to reach open spaces, recreational opportunities will increase exponentially.
 It will become part of a continuous 44-mile regional trail.
 You’ll have more than 17 times the trails to explore from your doorstep through the five linked parks.
 Trail access will open up for equestrians, cyclists, strollers, and people with disabilities to enjoy too.
 Wildlife will also have the interconnected habitat they need to survive.
-The payoff from this project will be huge, but it’s been years in the making.
+The payoff from this project has been huge, and it’s been years in the making.

 For nearly two decades, you have helped bring the pieces together to make this possible.
 In 2014, you helped us preserve the Bobba Property between Sycamore Grove Park and Del Valle Regional Preserve.
 That land has been preserved forever and added 74 more acres to Sycamore Grove Park.
 However, Arroyo del Valle runs between the Arroyo Road staging area of Sycamore Grove Park and these new acres on the backside of the park.